LawMOB/Hynis/README.md

 - iPad Pro (all models, except for 9.7-inch)

 Recommended devices provide a smoother and more enjoyable gameplay experience compared to other supported devices.
-- ~~tvOS support is in development~~ tvOS are disable in this repository.
 - iOS 17.x and iOS 18.x is supported.
 However, a computer is required.
-These methods will ultilized usage of pymobiledevice3.
-Python 3.11.(x) must be properly set up on your computer.
-For more information, please check out the official Wiki: https://pojavlauncherteam.github.io/JIT.html#what-are-the-methods-to-enable-jit
-- iOS 26 is not supported due to a JIT issue in this version of iOS.
+- iOS 26 is currently supported.

 ### Setting up to sideload
-Pojav Patch can be sideloaded in many ways.
+Hynis can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
 Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.

 For iOS/iPadOS 17.0: Unfortunately,the above process will not work.
 It is required that you must use [TrollRestore](https://github.com/JJTech0130/TrollRestore).
 Any versions above iOS/iPadOS 17.0 will NOT be supported (as of December 23, 2024).